 The school is responsible for providing appropriate support measures for learning.

 Special educational programmes for learners with severe intellectual development disorders or several severe developmental disorders are provided for nine years.
 They are also implemented by drawing up an individual plan.
-Depending on the state of health of the learner and the possibilities of the educational institution, the education programme may be implemented over a longer period, but not longer than 12 years.
+Depending on the learner’s state of health and the possibilities of the educational institution, the education programme may be implemented over a longer period, but not longer than 12 years.

 What ‘out-of-education’ means in the country